Information security

 Hosting

 Concentric is an internet accessible application, hosted on Google Cloud Platform (GCP), with the appropriate data centre location used for each healthcare organisation (e.g. UK NHS Trust data is held within a UK data centre).
-GCP are fully compliant with NHS information governance requirements.

 The cloud deployment at each data centre is multi-tenant, so each healthcare organisation uses the same physical deployment.
 Within the multi-tenant system, care is taken to ensure that users logged in to one tenant can only access data linked to that tenant.
-This is done, for example, by including the patient’s tenant in a cryptographically signed auth_token, and operating internal services under zero-trust principles.
+This is done, for example, by including the tenant detail in a cryptographically signed auth_token, and operating internal services under zero-trust principles.

 Data security at rest